 Ranchitos del Quetzal is a family-run lodge that was created 30 years ago to help protect the habitat of the quetzal bird.
 Nowadays through the interactive workshops and accommodation they offer, they are able to sponsor and follow up on social and educational projects of research, conservation and reforestation.

 Onsite at Ranchitos del Quetzal are two hiking trails that join together in a loop, which can be easily walked in about an hour.
-Fairly near the start or end of the loop (depending on which way you go), there’s a little waterfall which you can take a refreshing dip in.
+Fairly near the start or end of the loop (depending on which way you go), there’s a little waterfall in which you can take a refreshing dip.

 There’s also a restaurant onsite serving simple but tasty traditional meals at a good price.
 The icing on the cake is the high likelihood you’ll be able to spot a quetzal bird or maybe multiple quetzals right in the trees above the restaurant.

 Check out the walls of the restaurant which are decorated with graffiti from past visitors.
 It all states ‘Yo lo vi’ (‘I saw it’) or in some cases ‘Yo no lo vi’ (‘I didn’t see it’), referring to if they spotted a quetzal bird.
 Annoyingly we completely forgot to add our ‘Yo lo vi’.
 If you don’t see a quetzal bird you’re more or less guaranteed to see several beautiful hummingbirds which buzz around the feeders in the morning and late afternoon.

 We really enjoyed our stay at Ranchitos del Quetzal and only wished we were able to stay longer than just one night.